 - Take a complete medical history

-The doctor may use blood tests to rule out other causes of the patient’s symptoms.
+The doctor may use blood tests to rule out other causes of the person’s symptoms.
 The imaging tests assist the doctor with viewing the shape of the brain and changes that may be occurring, i.e. conditions such as brain tumors or strokes or other traumas that can also cause symptoms of dementia.

 There are similarly no known treatments that specifically slow the progression of Pick’s disease, and all that the doctor can do is prescribe treatments to help ease some of the symptoms.
 The first thing that must be done is to set a goal with the family about which symptoms they would like to treat.

-Here are medications typically used to alleviate some of the harsher symptoms of Pick’s Disease:
+Here are medications typically used to alleviate some of the harsher symptoms of Pick’s disease:

 Selective serotonin reuptake inhibitors have been found to be useful in treating behavioral symptoms like apathy, depression, anxiety, agitation, and obsessive compulsive behaviors.
 These medications include Sertraline and Trazodone.